AI Prompts for Commerce Engine

 Requirements:

-- Use @commercengine/storefront-sdk with MemoryTokenStorage
+- Use @commercengine/storefront with MemoryTokenStorage (NOT the older @commercengine/storefront-sdk)

 - Configure for server-side usage with proper timeout